opensource-inemar-net/datameasure/README.md

 - Inidication that the measurement device had a restart

-To check if communication with the simulator is okay you can use http://127.0.0.1:7744/hello
+To check if communication with the simulator is okay you can use:

+http://127.0.0.1:7744/hello

 In the program we see two different kind of values:

 **Counter**
 A counter is a cumulative metric that represents a single monotonically increasing counter whose value can only increase or be reset to zero on restart.
 For example, you can use a counter to represent the number of requests served, tasks completed, or errors.